DawallAZllon91/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-tour-when-expression-boolean-subject"}

 Using `when` with a subject makes your code easier to read and maintain.
-When you use a subject with a `when` expression, it also helps the compiler check that all possible cases are covered.
+When you use a subject with a `when` expression, it also helps Kotlin check that all possible cases are covered.
 Otherwise, if you don't use a subject with a `when` expression, you need to provide an else branch.

 ## Ranges